 The Dream of a New Novel

 The last part is especially relevant to the beginning of a new writing project.
-I need to capitalize on that hopefull feeling for later in the writing process when my stamina is needed.
+I need to capitalize on that hopeful feeling for later in the writing process when my stamina is needed.
 I don’t have a lot of time set aside for my new idea so it doesn’t make sense for me yet to map it all out.
 What does makes sense to me is to keep my enthusiasm for this project alive.
 So I am connecting with this book dream in broader ways.

 I make room for this book in all kinds of small ways.
-I set it up in Scrivener, I jot down ideas in my daily journal, I share about it here on the blog, I repeat the working title in my notebook and planner, I keep a journal dedicated to this writing journey, but most important I keep it playfull.
+I set it up in Scrivener, I jot down ideas in my daily journal, I share about it here on the blog, I repeat the working title in my notebook and planner, I keep a journal dedicated to this writing journey, but most important I keep it playful.
 I feel an inner smile when thinking about this new project.
 I keep it to myself for now (except here) I don’t force anything yet.
 I invite in new inner images of central scenes.
-And then on randomly days I set the timer for 15 minutes and free-write.
+And then on random days, I set the timer for 15 minutes and free-write.

 My dream for the writing process